metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1_manifest.md

 Optional:

-- `log_attributes` (Attributes List) LogAttributes contains the configuration for log attributes to store them as index labels or structured metadata or drop them altogether. (see [below for nested schema](#nestedatt--spec--limits--tenants--otlp--log_attributes))
+- `log_attributes` (Attributes List) LogAttributes contains the configuration for log attributes to store them as structured metadata or drop them altogether. (see [below for nested schema](#nestedatt--spec--limits--tenants--otlp--log_attributes))
 - `resource_attributes` (Attributes) ResourceAttributes contains the configuration for resource attributes to store them as index labels or structured metadata or drop them altogether. (see [below for nested schema](#nestedatt--spec--limits--tenants--otlp--resource_attributes))
-- `scope_attributes` (Attributes List) ScopeAttributes contains the configuration for scope attributes to store them as index labels or structured metadata or drop them altogether. (see [below for nested schema](#nestedatt--spec--limits--tenants--otlp--scope_attributes))
+- `scope_attributes` (Attributes List) ScopeAttributes contains the configuration for scope attributes to store them as structured metadata or drop them altogether. (see [below for nested schema](#nestedatt--spec--limits--tenants--otlp--scope_attributes))

 <a id="nestedatt--spec--limits--tenants--otlp--log_attributes"></a>
 ### Nested Schema for `spec.limits.tenants.otlp.log_attributes`